Rosa-Luxemburgstiftung-Berlin/ansible-opnsense-checkmk/README.md

 0 PowerUnitGroup2 - OK - Power Unit Group: 2 Status: Present, OK
 ```

+### check cputemp

+in order to work this check properly, the amdtemp should be selected under the System > Settings > Miscellaneous > Thermal Sensors > amdtemp

 ## Plugins
 The role includes some (optional) plugins